Contains the active ingredient metoprolol tartrate

-Storage and disposal
+Storage and Disposal

-Keep your medicine in its original packaging until it is time to take it.
+Keep your tablets in the original pack, away from direct light, until it is time to

 If you take your medicine out of its original packaging it may not keep well.

-Keep your medicine in a cool dry place where the temperature will stay below 25°C. Protect from light.
+Keep your medicine in a cool dry place where the temperature will stay below 30°C.

 Do not store your medicine, or any other medicine, in the bathroom or near a sink.
-Do not leave it on a window sill or in

-the car.
 Heat and dampness can destroy some medicines.

 Keep this medicine where children cannot reach it.

-A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.
+A locked cupboard at least one and-a-half metres above the ground is a good place

-If your doctor tells you to stop taking this medicine or it has passed its expiry date, your pharmacist can dispose of the
+If your doctor tells you to stop taking this medicine or the expiry date has passed,

-What Chemmart Metoprolol looks like
+What Chemmart metoprolol looks like

-* Not all strengths, pack types and/or pack sizes may be available.
+* Not all strengths and pack sizes may be available.

-It also contains the following inactive ingredients:
+The tablets also contain the following in-active ingredients:

-colloidal anhydrous silica
+Colloidal anhydrous silica